Code-Institute-Submissions/CasinoGame/README.md

 the web page icon section
 * [Coolers](https://coolors.co/) - Color Scheme generator, used to fine tune color selection and find hover colors
-* [Markdown Table Generator](Markdown%20Table%20Generator) - Used to help with
+* [Markdown Table Generator](https://www.tablesgenerator.com/markdown_tables/) - Used to help with
      documentation table formatting
-* [Markdown Table Of Contents Generator](Markdown%20Table%20Of%20Contents%20Generator) - Used to create table of contents
+* [Markdown Table Of Contents Generator](https://ecotrust-canada.github.io/markdown-toc/) - Used to create table of contents
+* [HTML Color Codes](https://htmlcolorcodes.com/) - Used for support of the html colours and graphic design for the colours selected contents

 # Testing